Pompeii, only 22 km (14 miles) southeast of Naples, is ideal for a day trip.

 To get to the Pompei Scavi train station in Pompeii, you can board the Circumvesuviana train in the direction of Sorrento from Napoli Piazza Garibaldi station in Naples.

-Napoli Piazza Garibaldi station is an underground train station that can be accessed from within Napoli Centrale, Naples’ main central station.
+Napoli Piazza Garibaldi station is an underground train station accessible from Napoli Centrale, Naples’ main central station.

 The Circumvesuviana train starts from Napoli Porta Nolana station, and Napoli Piazza Garibaldi is the first stop (and the preferred station for most tourists to board the train).